"

 Federal Trade Commission

-The first stirrings of the FTC date from 1903, when President Theodore Roosevelt created the Bureau of Corporations to investigate the practices of increasingly larger American businesses.
-In time, authorities determined that they needed an agency with more sweeping powers.
-The FTC came into being when President Woodrow Wilson signed the FTC Act into law on September 26, 1914, creating an agency designed to “prevent unfair methods of competition in commerce (Federal Trade Commission).”
-From the beginning, the FTC absorbed the work and staff of the Bureau of Corporations, operating in a similar manner, but with additional regulatory authorization.
-In the words of the FTC,
+The first stirrings of the Federal Trade Commission (FTC) date back to 1903, when President Theodore Roosevelt established the Bureau of Corporations to investigate the practices of increasingly powerful American businesses and trusts.
+Recognizing the need for an agency with more sweeping powers to ensure fair competition, President Woodrow Wilson signed the FTC Act into law on September 26, 1914, creating an agency designed to “prevent unfair methods of competition in commerce (Federal Trade Commission).”
+From its inception, the FTC absorbed the work and staff of the Bureau of Corporations, operating similarly but with additional regulatory authority.
+In the words of the FTC:

 Like the Bureau of Corporations, the FTC could conduct investigations, gather information, and publish reports.
 The early Commission reported on export trade, resale price maintenance, and other general issues, as well as meat packing and other specific industries.
 Unlike the Bureau, though, the Commission could…challenge “unfair methods of competition” under Section 5 of the FTC Act, and it could enforce…more specific prohibitions against certain price discriminations, vertical arrangements, interlocking directorships, and stock acquisitions (Federal Trade Commission).